-Yes.
-United States veterans may absolutely work full time and still receive disability benefits for a service-connected injury or health issue.
-This is true no matter how disabled you are, no matter what your disability rating is, and no matter how much you earn.
-Unlike other types of disability, VA disability is not based on your income or your ability to work; it is based on your services to your country and the sacrifices to your health that you made doing your duty.
-Many successful veterans across the country are gainfully employed while also receiving disability benefits from their time in the service.
-However, there are a few exceptions that could apply to you.
+Unlike other types of disability benefits, VA disability is not based on your income or your ability to work.
+Instead, it is based on your service to your country and the sacrifice to your health you made doing your duty.
+Many veterans across the country are gainfully employed while also receiving disability benefits from their time in the service, and both their veterans’ disability benefits and their work are important to them.